 What makes this work stand out?

 Several aspects of Bliz-aard Ball Sale make it iconic.
 For starters, the snowballs are different yet consistent in size.
 Secondly, they always appear neatly arranged.
 Third, you will always find them on colorful rugs.
 Fourthly, Hammons is of African descent.
 Back then, they didn’t receive much prominence.
-In addition to all that, Bliz-aard Ball Sale seems a continuation of some of Hammons’ previous work too.
+In addition to all that, Bliz-aard Ball Sale seems to continue some of Hammons’ previous work.
 Anyone with a close recollection of what he did in the past would see hints of Pissed Off (1981) in Bliz-aard.

 The Artist as the subject